halivert/return-visits/design_docs.md

 ### Storage

-We need to use pinia in order to manage the global state in app.
+We're going to use vue-query to make the syncronization between idb and the app.

 IndexedDB is going to serve us as database.
 The structure of the objects in the database should have the following